sjwines/hourofai/forest/forest1.md

 ## {2.Set the Scene}
 **🌊 Welcome to the Ocean**

-The ship is getting ready to arrive and launch the drone into the water to collect the scattered data before it gets into enemy hands.
+The ship is preparing to arrive and launch the drone into the water to collect the scattered data before it falls into enemy hands.

 Let's get the code in there to make that happen!